Have you ever been curious about how to make healthy muffins from scratch?

 - Muffins with uneven texture and large holes/tunnels indicates too much mixing.

 - Dry muffins usually mean you used too much flour, your oven was too hot or they were baked too long.

 - Sticking usually means the pan was not properly greased.
 Grease your muffin cups well or line them with paper liners.

 - Muffins that are dark on the outside but not done in the center usually means that the oven was too hot.

 Looking for The Perfect Muffin Cookbook?

-750 Best Muffin Recipes by Camilla Saulsbury is full of every kind of muffin you can think of including all the classics like blueberry, corn and bran, as well as all kinds of indulgent coffee house muffins.
+750 Best Muffin Recipes: Everything from breakfast classics to gluten-free, vegan and coffeehouse favorites by Camilla Saulsbury is full of every kind of muffin you can think of including all the classics like blueberry, corn and bran, as well as all kinds of indulgent coffee house muffins.
 But, what I love best about it is its chapters full of healthy superfood, farmer’s market, vegan and gluten-free muffins.
 Everything I’ve made from it has been delicious.
 Read my cookbook review.